Abstract

 Juvenile hormone (JH) plays a vital role in insect development and maintaining insect larval status.
 JH is an acyclic sesquiterpenoid known to enter cells freely via diffusion because of its lipid-soluble character (Riddiford, 2020).
 JH binds its intracellular receptor methoprene-tolerant protein (MET), a basic helix-loop-helix/Per-ARNT-SIM (bHLH-PAS) family protein (Charles et al., 2011; Jindra et al., 2021).
 MET forms a transcription complex with the transcription factor Taiman (TAI, also known as FISC, p160/SRC, and is a steroid receptor coactivator) to initiate gene transcription (Charles et al., 2011; Zhu et al., 2003).
 An important gene in the JH pathway is Krüppel homologue 1 (Kr-h1), which encodes the zinc-finger transcription factor Kr-h1 (Minakuchi et al., 2008; Pecasse et al., 2000; Wu et al., 2021).
 Kr-h1 acts downstream of MET and is induced rapidly by JH to regulate larval growth and development (Minakuchi et al., 2009).
 Other genes, for example, the early trypsin gene of Aedes aegypti (AaEt) (Li et al., 2011; Noriega et al., 2003), JH-inducible 21 kDa protein (Jhp21) (Zhang et al., 1996), JH esterase (Jhe) (Feng et al., 1999; Wroblewski et al., 1990), vitellogenin (Vg) (Comas et al., 1999; Xu et al., 2014), Drosophila JH-inducible gene 1(Jhi-1), and JH-inducible gene 26 (Jhi-26) (Dubrovsky et al., 2000) are regulated by JH.

 However, some studies suggest that cell membrane receptors also play essential roles in JH signaling (Davey, 2000; Jindra et al., 2021).
-For example, in A. aegypti, receptor tyrosine kinases (RTKs) are involved in JH-induced rapid increases in inositol 1,4,5-trisphosphate, diacylglycerol, and intracellular calcium, leading to activation of calcium/calmodulin-dependent protein kinase II (CaMKII) to phosphorylation of MET and Tai, resulting in Kr-h1 gene transcription in response to JH (Liu et al., 2015).
+For example, in A. aegypti, receptor tyrosine kinases (RTKs) are involved in JH-induced rapid increases in inositol 1,4,5-trisphosphate, diacylglycerol, and intracellular calcium, leading to activation of calcium/calmodulin-dependent protein kinase II (CaMKII) to phosphorylate MET and TAI, resulting in Kr-h1 gene transcription in response to JH (Liu et al., 2015).
 JH III, also via RTKs, leads to rapid calcium release and influx in Helicoverpa armigera epidermal cells (HaEpi cells) (Wang et al., 2016).
-JH induces MET1 phosphorylation, increasing MET interaction with TAI, which enhances Kr-h1 transcription in H. armigera (Li et al., 2021).
+JH induces MET phosphorylation to increase MET interacting with TAI, which enhances Kr-h1 transcription in H. armigera (Li et al., 2021).
 In Drosophila melanogaster, JH through RTK and PKC protein kinase C (PKC) induces phosphorylation of ultraspiracle (USP) (Gao et al., 2022).
 The phenomenon that RTK transmits JH signal has long been predicted (Liu et al., 2015; Ojani et al., 2016); however, the RTKs critical for JH signaling have yet to be identified from numerous RTKs in vivo.

 RTKs constitute a class of cell surface transmembrane proteins that play important roles in mediating extracellular to intracellular signaling.
-Humans carry approximately 60 RTKs (Manning et al., 2002), the Drosophila genome encodes 21 RTK genes (Sopko and Perrimon, 2013), Bombyx mori has 20 RTKs (Alexandratos et al., 2016), and the German cockroach genome identified 16 RTKs (Li et al., 2022).
+Humans carry approximately 60 RTKs (Manning et al., 2002), the Drosophila genome encodes 21 RTK genes (Sopko and Perrimon, 2013), Bombyx mori has 20 RTKs (Alexandratos et al., 2016), and the German cockroach genome identifies 16 RTKs (Li et al., 2022).
 H. armigera has 20 RTK candidates with gene codes in the H. armigera genome by our analysis.
 The cotton bollworm, is a well-known and worldwide distributing agricultural pest in Lepidoptera, which threatens cotton and many other vegetable crops by rapidly producing resistance to various chemical insecticides and Bt-transgenic cotton.
 Using H. armigera as a model, we focus on identifying the RTKs functioning as the JH receptors and demonstrating the mechanism.
-We screened 20 RTKs in the H. armigera genome and determined that cadherin 96ca (CAD96CA) and fibroblast growth factor receptor 1 (FGFR1) have high affinity to JH III and function as JH cell membrane receptors.
+We screened the RTKs sequentially, including examining the roles of 20 RTKs identified in the H. armigera genome in JH regulated-gene expression to obtain primary candidates, followed by screening of the candidates by their roles in maintaining larval status, JH induced-rapid increase of intracellular calcium levels, JH induced-phosphorylation of MET and TAI, and affinity to JH.
+The cadherin 96ca (CAD96CA) and fibroblast growth factor receptor 1 (FGFR1) were finally determined as JH cell membrane receptors by their roles in JH regulated-gene expression, maintaining larval status, JH induced-rapid increase of intracellular calcium levels, JH induced-phosphorylation of MET and TAI, and their JH-binding affinity.
+Their roles as JH cell membrane receptors were further determined by knockdown and knockout of them in vivo and cell lines, and overexpression of them in mammal HEK-293T heterogeneously.
 These data not only improve our knowledge of JH signaling and open the door to studying insect development, but also present new targets to explore the new growth regulators to control the pest.

 Results